 In 2018, there is intense competition across most industry sectors.
 Therefore, it has never been more important to stand out from the competition.

 Achieved by developing an original proposition through strategic branding.
 Having an exceptional product is obviously a good starting point.
-However, effective branding is key to the success of the business.
-We take a look at the most common characteristics of a successful brand.
+However, a strong branding strategy is key to the success of the business.
 Branding is important to small business for a number of other reasons.
+Today, we take a look at the key elements of a successful brand.

 Champion brands have a deep understanding of the demographics in their target market.
 This will include factors such as their interests, education level, etc. Unless it is a huge general merchandise retailer such as Tesco, the majority of brands have a definite target audience they are aiming to.
 Understanding the target market is vital.
-Because it provides direction for the tone as well as reach of a marketing campaign.
+It provides direction for the brand voice as well as reach of a marketing campaign.
 This also helps pinpoint the overall identity of the brand.
 Trying to appeal to everyone will often attract no-one.
 Brands who do not understand their target audience can lose their importance.

 Building brand identity requires one distinctive thing.
 For example, Monzo have captured their target consumer with digital innovation.
 They offer a fresh take on banking.
 This bank only lives on your Smartphone.
 And is designed for the way we live today.
 Their bright coloured cards and easy-to-use banking app is rapidly taking over the market.
 Another example could be TOMS shoes.
 They donate a pair of shoes to a child in need for every pair bought.